 The goal was Krejci's third game-winner and snapped a five-game pointless streak.

-Injury report: Penguins forward Beau Bennett (undisclosed) did not make the trip to Montreal and is being evaluated.
-Coach Dan Bylsma believes Bennett will be out "longer than days, right now."
-Tanner Glass (upper body) continues to be evaluated.
-Tomas Vokoun (blood clot in hip), Rob Scuderi (ankle surgery) and Chuck Kobasew (lower body) remain out … Bruins rookie defenseman Torey Krug limped off the ice shortly after blocking a shot late in the game Saturday, but said he's fine and expects to play Monday.
+Injury report: Penguins winger Beau Bennett (undisclosed) did not make the trip to Montreal and was placed on injured reserve Sunday.
+Forward Tanner Glass suffered an upper-body injury in the game against the Canadiens and needs further evaluation.
+The Penguins recalled forwards Zach Sill and Andrew Ebbett from Wilkes-Barre/Scranton on Sunday.
+Goalie Tomas Vokoun (blood clot in hip), defenseman Rob Scuderi (broken ankle) and forward Chuck Kobasew (lower body) remain out … Bruins rookie defenseman Torey Krug limped off the ice shortly after blocking a shot late in the game Saturday, but said he's fine and expects to play Monday.
 Adam McQuaid (lower body) could be ready this week.
 Dennis Seidenberg (lower body) has been sidelined since Nov.
 19 and hasn't skated yet.
-Marc Savard (post-concussion syndrome) is out for the season.